 Are Mosquitoes Attracted to Vinegar?

 Mosquitoes likely pose the biggest threat to both human and animal health than any other pest.
 Numerous diseases in humans and pets are attributed to mosquito bites, yet the threat from the toxicity of powerful insecticides is also concerning.

 Thankfully, mosquitoes fall into the category of pests that detest the smell and taste of household vinegar, yet the aroma of the substance is also alluring to mosquitoes.
 Since a primary base ingredient of vinegar is alcohol, flying insects find the smell attractive.

 Apple cider vinegar also has a fruit as one of its primary ingredients, which apart from blood-seeking female mosquitoes, is one of the insect’s favorite sources of nourishment due to the sugar content.
 Proving that once again, apple cider vinegar has a large array of uses.

-This is great news, but can vinegar actually kill mosquitoes?
+This is great news, but can you make homemade mosquito spray from vinegar and can it actually kill mosquitoes?

 Does Vinegar Kill Mosquitoes?

 When it comes to adult mosquitoes, the same process that works with flies is also what you can expect when using vinegar to kill mosquitoes.